Frequently asked questions

 Exhibit 5 offers a variety of video editing services for an additional fee.
 Please contact our office with your specific editing request and we will do our best to accommodate you.

-Does Exhibit 5 have reporters available to travel outside the city of Chicago?
+• Does Exhibit 5 have videograhers available to travel outside the city of Chicago?

-Yes, our reporters are available to travel to Chicago area suburbs.
+Yes, our videographers are available to travel to Chicago area suburbs.
 Please contact our office if you have any unique travel requests.
 Additional travel fees apply.

 Exhibit 5 videographers are not certified shorthand reporters in the state of Illinois.
 Our videographers, all officers authorized by the state to administer oaths, videotape proceedings as an alternative to traditional shorthand reporting.
 Videotaped proceedings offer a more comprehensive record of testimony than a transcript alone, and we encourage our clients to utilize the video record in lieu of a transcript as much as possible.
 We do, however, understand that the written record is still necessary in many instances and our experienced legal transcription team makes written transcripts available upon request.